ibm-cloud-docs/cephaas/sds_capacity_performance.md

 ## Viewing Performance of your deployments
 {: #view-performance}

 The lower section of the deployment dashboard provides graphical insights into various aspects of deployment performance.
 You can monitor both read and write performance for block and object storage.
-The dashboard displays performance data from the last 6, 12, 24, 2 days, past week and past 2 weeks.
+The dashboard displays performance data from the last 6 hours, 12 hours, 24 hours, 2 days, past week and past 2 weeks.

 | Performance Criteria | Description |
 |-------|-------------|